lulibrary/dmao_dashboard/README.md

 Change to the directory where this repository will be placed, with the Metronic assets directory as its sibling.

-Clone the repository into that directory.
+Clone the repository into that directory:
 ```
-$ git clone <uri for this repository> dashboard
+$ git clone --depth=1 <uri for this repository> dashboard
 ```

 Configuration
 -